rnaffandi/app/README.md

 Notes:
 Using AWS SSH to remote server

-# How to migrate the code to AWS console
+# How to migrate code to AWS console
 ```bash
 use scp -i instance-privatekey.pem Dockerfile ubuntu@xxx
 ```